 Tiffin - Oxford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Tiffin - Oxford is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Tiffin - Oxford who work in healthcare (24.54%), management occupations (16.38%), and business and financial occupations (10.05%).

-Telecommuters are a relatively large percentage of the workforce: 12.91% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.91% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Tiffin - Oxford in 2022 was $68,799, which is wealthy relative to Iowa and the nation.
 This equates to an annual income of $275,196 for a family of four.